Make America Great Again

-Since its popularization in the 2010s, the slogan has been accused by some of being a loaded phrase.
-Multiple journalists, scholars, and commentators have called the slogan racist, regarding it as dog-whistle politics and coded language.
-Some have rejected the racist characterization, saying that the slogan is instead patriotic or American nationalist.
+Originally used by Ronald Reagan as a campaign slogan in his 1980 presidential campaign ("Let's Make America Great Again"), it has since been described as a loaded phrase.
+It has been described as a slogan representing American exceptionalism and promoting an idealistic or romanticized American past that excludes certain groups.
+Multiple scholars, journalists, and commentators have called the slogan racist, regarding it as dog-whistle politics and coded language.

-Use of the phrase before Donald Trump

-While it is not necessarily invoked as a formal slogan, the phrase has been used in politics and literature on numerous occasions.

-Alexander Wiley

-Republican senator Alexander Wiley employed the phrase in a speech at the third session of the 76th Congress ahead of the 1940 presidential election: "America needs a leader who can coordinate labor, capital, and management; who can give the man of enterprise encouragement, who can give them the spirit which will beget vision.
-That will make America great again."

-Barry Goldwater

-The slogan was found in some advertising associated with Barry Goldwater's unsuccessful 1964 presidential campaign.
+History

 Ronald Reagan

 "Let's make America great again" was famously used in Ronald Reagan's 1980 presidential campaign.
-At the time the United States was suffering from a worsening economy at home marked by stagflation.
+At the time, the United States was suffering from a worsening economy at home marked by stagflation.
 Using the country's economic distress as a springboard for his campaign, Reagan used the slogan to stir a sense of patriotism among the electorate.
-Within his acceptance speech at the 1980 Republican National Convention, Reagan said, "For those without job opportunities, we'll stimulate new opportunities, particularly in the inner cities where they live.
+During his acceptance speech at the 1980 Republican National Convention, Reagan said, "For those without job opportunities, we'll stimulate new opportunities, particularly in the inner cities where they live.
 For those who've abandoned hope, we'll restore hope and we'll welcome them into a great national crusade to make America great again."

 Bill Clinton

-The phrase was also used in speeches by Bill Clinton during his 1992 presidential campaign.
-Clinton also used the phrase in a radio commercial aired for Hillary Clinton's 2008 presidential primary campaign.

-During the 2016 electoral campaign, Clinton suggested that Trump's version, used as a campaign rallying cry, was a message to white Southerners that Trump was promising to "give you an economy you had 50 years ago, and ... move you back up on the social totem pole and other people down."
+The phrase was used in speeches by Bill Clinton during his 1992 presidential campaign.
+President Clinton also used the phrase in a radio commercial aired for wife Hillary Clinton's 2008 presidential primary campaign.
+During the 2016 electoral campaign, in which Hillary Clinton opposed Trump, he suggested that Trump's version, used as a campaign rallying cry, was a message to White Southerners that Trump was promising to "give you an economy you had 50 years ago, and ... move you back up on the social totem pole and other people down."

-In fiction

-Author Octavia E. Butler used "Make America Great Again" as the presidential campaign slogan for a character, Andrew Steele Jarret, in her 1998 dystopian novel, Parable of the Talents.

-Christine O'Donnell

-Christine O'Donnell's book about her unsuccessful 2010 bid as the Republican nominee for a US Senate seat in Delaware was published by St. Martin's Press on August 16, 2011, as Troublemaker: Let's Do What It Takes to Make America Great Again.